DiegoFigueroa98/Today-I-Learn-English/README.md

 - **work / We / to / by / bus. / go**
 We go to work by bus

+**Task: Create your schedule and someone else’s schedule.**
+I wake up at 8:00 am, then I get up at 8:20 am.
+At 9:00 am I prepare breakfast, after that I do chores until 11:00 am.
+At 1:00 pm I prepare lunch for my family and me.
+At 3:00 pm I learn English using Platzi platform.
+At 5:00 pm I rarely do exercise in my room, I really want to make it a habit.
+At 9:00 pm I start to play Smite game with my friend of Nuevo Leon, Mexico, and finally I go to bed at 1:00 am.

 **Words to be careful with their pronunciation**
 - Foreign (faw-ruhn)
 - Cafeteria (ka-fuh-tee-ree-uh)